Row Row Row your boat

 (because there's no wind)

 In the end I just decided to make the best I could and if it didn't work then I would just BUY a pair!!
+It's a good thinkg I started with this idea because this story does not end well.

 If you are planning on making wooden oars, check out my free paddle and oar plan page.
 Lots of links to plans and several good articles.